Top of page

 What are growth factors?

-Why might someone with lymphoma need treatment with growth factors?
+Why might someone with lymphoma be given growth factors?

 Growth factors for a low white blood cell count